Trains in Spain

 When traveling in Italy, you must follow these COVID-19 safety rules:

-Reentry to Spain is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Entry into Spain is allowed for: Entry is partially open for citizens and permanent residents of Italy

 The government of Spain has imposed these measures to reduce the spread of COVID-19: